Dumitru Hărădău

 Dumitru Hărădău (born 2 December 1951) is a Romanian former tennis player.

+Career

-He was a member of the Romanian Davis Cup team between 1972 and 1984 and played the Davis Cup finals in 1977 and 1980, and the Davis Cup semi-finals in 1978 and 1979.
+Hărădău was a member of the Romanian Davis Cup team between 1972 and 1984 and played the Davis Cup finals in 1977 and 1980, and the Davis Cup semi-finals in 1978 and 1979.
 He won the Romanian National Tennis Championship (1973-77) and the Balkan Tennis Championship 5 times each.
 He was ranked twice No. 3 at the European Tennis Championships.

-He couched several tennis players, such as Horst Skoff (highest ranked 18 ATP) and Raluca Sandu (highest ranked 90 WTA).
+He coached several tennis players, such as Horst Skoff (highest ranked 18 ATP) and Raluca Sandu (highest ranked 90 WTA).

-Dumitru Haradau was ATP tournament director at Open Romania 1996-2006.
+Hărădău was ATP tournament director at Open Romania 1996-2006.
 He was the General Manager of the Romanian Tennis Federation 2005-08.